perfidb/perfidb/README.md

 Once new labels are applied to a transaction all existing labels of that transaction will be removed.
 At the moment PerfiDB does not support partial editing in live mode.

 To get out of live mode, press `q`.

+## How are CSV files parsed

+PerfiDB first tries to detect if the first line in CSV is the header.
+It checks the presence of some common patterns, e.g. date, description, amount, etc.

+If header line is detected, it will also try to detect those columns and then parse each row in CSV using the detected column.

+It also tries to parse the transaction date with a few common date formats.

+If no header line is detected in CSV it assumes the column in following order: date, amount, description.